OPUS GLOBAL : Information about the Company's Executive Officers | MarketScreener

 OPUS GLOBAL Public Limited Company (registered seat: 59 Andrássy Street, Budapest, HU-

-1062; company registration number: 01-10-042533, hereinafter as: 'Company') notifies the Budapest Stock Exchange that, the employment relationship of Zsuzsanna Ódorné Angyal, Deputy Chief Executive Officer, was terminated by mutual agreement, and she was released from work on October 6, 2022.
+1062; company registration number: 01-10-042533, hereinafter as: 'Company') notifies the Budapest Stock Exchange that, From October 10, 2022, Attila Medgyesi is the Company's Deputy CEO for Group Management.
 The table showing the senior officers and strategic employees of the Company is as follows:

 |